5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 `AAPL,snb-platform-id`|Same as above but for Sandy Bridge CPUs only.
 `device-id` | Device identifier of the GPU you are spoofing.
 Only required if the iGPU model on the used CPU is not natively supported by macOS.
 `framebuffer-patch-enable` | Switch to enable framebuffer patching.
 Required when setting properties like `fbmem`, `stolenmem` or `unifiedmem`.
-`framebuffer-fbmem` | Patches framebuffer memory, and is used if you cannot set DVMT to 64 MB in the BIOS. ⚠️ Don't use if the DVMT option is available in the BIOS.
+`framebuffer-fbmem` | Patches framebuffer memory.
+Required if you cannot set DVMT to 64 MB in the BIOS. ⚠️ Don't use if the DVMT option is available in the BIOS.
-`framebuffer-stolenmem` | Patches framebuffer stolen memory, and is used when you cannot configure DVMT to 64MB in the BIOS. ⚠️ Don't use if the DVMT option is available in the BIOS.
+`framebuffer-stolenmem` | Patches framebuffer stolen memory.
+Required if you cannot adjust DVMT to 64MB in the BIOS. ⚠️ Don't use if the DVMT option is available in the BIOS.
 `framebuffer-unifiedmem` | Can be used to increase the amount of assigned VRAM. ⚠️ Don't use `framebuffer-unifiedmem` and `framebuffer-stolenmem` together at the same time – use either or!

 ## Empty Framebuffers (for Desktop)